 It’s all about having a well-adapted body, able to switch between burning fat and sugar seamlessly.
 Diet variation most closely resembles how humans ate throughout history with food being plentiful at certain times and scarce during others.
 The human body is made to handle feast or famine periods and varying foods by season.
 Contrary to what the markets would have you think, apples for example, don’t grow year round.
 They’re harvested in the fall and kept warehoused for sale through the year.
 You wouldn’t believe what gets sprayed onto produce to keep it from rotting.

 Combining seasonal eating with feasting and fasting periods is the best way I know to imitate how our ancestors ate.
 Using these methods, you can become highly adaptable, able to switch from a state of ketosis to burning glucose for fuel with ease.
+Specific diets like an autoimmune diet can also support specific health situations.

 Bringing It All Together